pandas-dev/pandas/doc/source/faq.rst

 pandas does not count the memory used by values in columns with ``dtype=object``.

+.. versionadded:: 0.17.1

+Passing ``memory_usage='deep'`` will enable a more accurate memory usage report, that accounts for the full usage of the contained objects.
+This is optional as it can be expensive to do this deeper introspection.

+.. ipython:: python

+   df.info(memory_usage='deep')

 By default the display option is set to ``True`` but can be explicitly overridden by passing the ``memory_usage`` argument when invoking ``df.info()``.